-The Standard was approved by the Development Group and the Safety Standing Committee in Select SC approval date.
-On Select Board approval date the RISSB Board approved the Standard for release.
+The Standard was approved by the Development Group and the Safety Standing Committee in March, 2019.
+On March 26, 2019 the RISSB Board approved the Standard for release.

 This Standard was issued for public consultation and was independently validated before being approved.